kthhrv/birthday-demo/README.md

 - Simple Hello World style Python Flask application with unit and functional tests.
 - System diagram of production AWS Infrastructure.
-- Cloud build and deploy scripts.
+- Cloud build and deploy script.

 # Out of Scope

 - Productionisation of application
+  - Dockerise localdev and split requirements.txt
   - Front with Nginx and WSGI
   - Use an API framework like Django Rest Framework
   - Use Clustered HA DB